 The only variations relate to the incorporation of two significant sites on the eastern side of the Etihad Campus.
-The first site, the Riverpark Trading Estate that is home to the former Manchester Abattoir, lies to the north of Philips Park and Riverpark Road and to the north east of the Etihad Campus Commercial comprehensive planning and regeneration of the wider ERF. necessary to recognise it as a next phase future opportunity.
-The inclusion of that area allows that opportunity to be considered as part of the Zone (the northern part of that zone).
-Outline Planning Permission has recently lapsed on this site and it is therefore considered to be appropriate and appropriate land uses across the area, to ensure a vibrant character of complementary development delivering: The Etihad Campus itself and in those neighbourhoods to the west and to the east of the Etihad Campus will have common themes based on assigning
+The first site, the Riverpark Trading Estate that is home to the former Manchester Abattoir, lies to the north of Philips Park and Riverpark Road and to the north east of the Etihad Campus Commercial Zone (the northern part of that zone).
+Outline Planning Permission has recently lapsed on this site and it is therefore considered to be appropriate and necessary to recognise it as a next phase future opportunity.
+The inclusion of that area allows that opportunity to be considered as part of the comprehensive planning and regeneration of the wider ERF.

-The second new area of opportunity is the Eccleshall Street site that is bounded by Clayton Lane, Ashton New Road, Crabtree Lane and the Aston Canal The City Council has significant ownerships in this area.
+The second new area of opportunity is the Eccleshall Street site that is bounded by Clayton Lane, Ashton New Road, Crabtree Lane and the Aston Canal.
+The City Council has significant ownerships in this area.
 As such it has been already incorporated into the Clayton Housing Affordability Zone.